 My research and teaching explore problems at the intersection of ideas, politics, and markets in the United States and the Atlantic world since the late 19th century.

 “Laissez-Faire.”
-Forthcoming in Encyclopedia of Political Thought (Wiley-Blackwell).
+Encyclopedia of Political Thought (Wiley-Blackwell), forthcoming.